MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

    * **Value** : proportion of each isotopic form,
    * **Price** : price of each isotopic form (depending on the proportion value).

-To remove combinations, select the desired ones and click the “Remove selected combinations” button.
+To exclude one or several combinations from the design process, select the forms to exclude and click the “Remove selected combinations” button.

-Click the “Submit for simulations” button to navigate to the “Simulation Options” page and start the simulations.
+Then, click the “Submit for simulations” button to navigate to the “Simulation Options” page and run the calculations.

 .. _simulation_options:
-Simulation options
+Calculations
 ------------------------
-This page enables you to configure simulations settings and run simulations using `influx_si <https://influx-si.readthedocs.io/en/latest/>`_.
+This page enables you to configure calculations settings and run simulations using `influx_si <https://influx-si.readthedocs.io/en/latest/>`_.
 You can choose the desired influx_si mode for simulations:

-      * **influx_s** (stationary)
+      * **influx_s** (stationary experiments)
-      * **influx_i** (instationary)
+      * **influx_i** (instationary experiments)

 Depending on the selected mode, default options are pre-selected.
 You can remove these options if needed or add new ones manually in the “Add option” field.
 For detailed information on available options, consult the `influx_si documentation <https://influx-si.readthedocs.io/en/latest/>`_.
-The page displays the total number of combinations to be simulated and the exact command that will be executed in influx_si.
+The page displays the total number of label inputs considered and the command that will be executed in influx_si.

 .. note::
-   When adding an option manually, enter the option name without including the :samp:`--` prefix (e.g., use “fullsys” instead of “--fullsys”).
+   When adding an option manually, enter the option name with the :samp:`--` prefix (e.g., use “--fullsys” and not “fullsys”).

 Two buttons are available: